tshieldshuemer/tshieldshuemer.github.io/src/data/blog/print-fume-management.md

 <img src="/DimCad.png" alt="Second Design Render" width="1200" class="lightbox-trigger border-4 border-black cursor-pointer hover:opacity-90 transition " />

-To accomodate a larger intake area for the blower, I had to design and print a new lid.
-I opted for three seperate layers to allow for interlocking joints.
+To accommodate a larger intake area for the blower, I had to design and print a new lid.
+I opted for three separate layers to allow for interlocking joints.
 Each layer was split into four to fit within the print bed - giving a total of 12 part prints for the main lid alone.
 The piece consists mostly of PLA, with some parts in PETG as well as Polycarbonate windows.

 <img src="/Phys.png" alt="Printer Lid IRL" width="600" class="lightbox-trigger border-4 border-black cursor-pointer hover:opacity-90 transition " />